molleweide/dotfiles/notes/RNDM.md

 # DOTFILES RNDM

-so this is actually quite interesting and now this is going to fucking become something that is in the zeitgeist and so the reason why this is because something that they don't want to do is something that you might not want to do you know. the other reason why this is is because something that you can go fuck yourself.

-jag tar din kaviar so what the fuck this shit. you must pay for this you motherfucker this is insane like a motherfucker. this is crazy and so that is something that you cannot really do ever and so that might not be the fucking shit hole that they have.

-they are usually connected so we don't have any idea about what the fuck this shit is so we will probably see something different later and you might not see it dude. but why the fuck would that happen.
+they didn't brag about it. i am not giving away my wallet to somebody who has a king. that is fucking insane dude. which is fucking crazy and so that is something that I really don't fucking like.

+and then I can fucking live in jamaica which is going to be fucking amazing and that would be pretty fucking great you know. if i killed legion of skanks and then moved away to jamaica that would be fucking amazing. the legion of skanks audience knows that there is something that is just about to be good dude.